HomeOutdoor Living BlogHow to Clean Composite Decking: A 5-Step Guide

 For the cleaning process, you’ll need:

 The best way to clean a composite deck is with a cleaning agent specifically designed for your deck material.
-If you’ll be using the TimberTech® DeckCleaner™, start by shaking it well and mixing one part cleaner to three parts water.
+If you’ll be using the TimberTech® DeckCleaner, start by shaking it well and diluting it following the instructions on the label.
 One gallon of diluted cleaner should cover approximately 1,000 square feet of surface area.

 It’s also generally safe to use mild soap, such as Wash Safe Spray and Clean Composite Deck Cleaner or Dawn dish soap and water.
-If you have questions, contact the manufacturer before trying any chemicals.
+Before using other cleaners, check with manufacturer for compatibility or effectiveness prior to use.

 A clean deck with illustrated lines creates 10 sections to be cleaned.